-It’s in a directors best interests to stay on top of their duties to avoid being held personally liable for company debts.
+It’s in a director’s best interest to stay on top of their duties to avoid being held personally liable for company debts.

-There are many risks that come with this practice including the risk of director liability, civil penalties and jail time.
+Many risks come with trading insolvent, including director liability, civil penalties and jail time.

-At Box Advisory Services, our team of experts can help review your current financial situation and provide recommendations for how to avoid insolvency-related problems down the road.
+At Box Advisory Services, our team of experts can help review your current financial situation and provide recommendations for avoiding insolvency-related problems..

-Contact us today for an obligation free consultation on what steps you should take now so that we can work together with you towards making sure that you never trade insolvent again.
+Contact us today for an obligation-free consultation on what steps you should take now so that we can work together with you to ensure that you never trade insolvent again.